My Mother’s Love of Christ and Fear of Me: Releasing the pain of Distrust

 The Revelation

-I had been rebuked spiritually, and talked down to for years, decades even, only to find out that we have had nearly identical experiences—the only difference between them being her attribution of source.
-She believes she has a special “in” with Jesus that makes her experiences holy, but mine are not because I use different words—so my experiences are feared and distrusted.
+I had been rebuked spiritually, and talked down to for years, decades even, only to find out that we have had nearly identical experiences.
+And she was excited about it, giddy even!

 I left the room to collect my thoughts and process the moment.
-I was incredulous.
+I was dumbfounded.
 I just couldn’t believe what I was seeing and hearing.

 When I returned, she was still going on with her stories.
-She looked at me and launched into, “I know you don’t believe this, but …”
+Then she looked at me and launched into, “I know you don’t believe this, but …”

 That was it!
 I couldn’t be silent any longer.
 It was time to discuss the elephant in the room.